Cobord/Plabic/README.md

 There is also a method for set_multi_edges but that is only relevant when there are multiple edges between two vertices and/or self loops.

+You are also allowed to rename vertices as long as the new name would not cause a name collision with a name already present.

 ## Plabic Graph

 ```